pgtipping/Synthalyst/memory-bank/activeContext.md

    - Pushed the changes to the main branch on GitHub
    - This ensures consistent API usage across the application

-We've just improved the TrainingPlanPDF component to fix formatting issues:
+We've improved the TrainingPlanPDF component to fix formatting issues:

 1. ✅ FIXED: Training Plan PDF Export Formatting (2024-03-08):